ebauman/rancher-project-mapper/chart/rancher-project-mapper/app-readme.md

 Rancher Project Mapper is a simple mutating webhook server that helps you automatically map newly-created namespaces to Rancher projects based on regex rules.
+It also helps you allow or deny creation of namespaces based on regex rules.